-- Insulating pipes → An essential first step is to isolate the heating and hot water distribution circuits in unheated premises (garage, cellar, etc.) or false ceilings.
-This will limit heat loss and improve the circuit's protection against frost. - Bleeding radiators: The boiler produces heat which is radiated into the house by the radiators via the heating pipes which are filled with water.
+- Insulating pipes.
+An essential first step is to isolate the heating and hot water distribution circuits in unheated premises (garage, cellar, etc.) or false ceilings.
+This will limit heat loss and improve the circuit's protection against frost. - Insulating radiators with a heat reflective panel, i.e. a layer of insulating material which reflects much of the radiant heat produced by the radiator back into the home while reducing heat loss to the outside. - Bleeding radiators: The boiler produces heat which is radiated into the house by the radiators via the heating pipes which are filled with water.
 During operation, the heating circuit gradually introduces air into the pipes and prevents proper operation.
 This is because the air takes the place of the water in the top of the radiator and the radiator then heats much less efficiently.
 Bleeding the radiators will allow 1) avoiding over-consumption of energy.
 It is a "waste" of energy to try to heat a house with a radiator filled with air; 2) More efficient heating: the heat is better diffused; 3) An increased boiler life time as it will be used less to heat the house.